Vovch/give-in-chunks/readme.md

    - Prompt for the AI model
    - Input text to be processed
    - Separator for splitting text into chunks (default: '\n\n')
-   - Number of parallel requests (default: 3)
+   - Number of parallel requests (default:53)
    - Maximum requests per minute (optional rate limiting)
-   - Chunk size in characters (default: 2000)
+   - Chunk size in characters (default: 8000)

 4. Click "Generate" to process your text